 Notes on DXF: Talk about useful - you can now hand-sketch a CAD drawing, then send it to your laser or 2D mill.
 In the Settings menu under "Exporting", there's an option for "DXF Wireframe Only" in case your CAD program doesn't support line widths and more recent options.

-Notes on CPT: The Concepts format allows sending fully-editable drawings via our web service to any iPhone or iPad with Concepts installed.
+Notes on CPT (.concept): The Concepts format allows sending fully-editable drawings to any iPhone or iPad with Concepts installed.
 Send it to yourself or a friend and edit away.
-When you export a CPT, you’ll get a link you can share with yourself or anyone via email, text message, etc. When they open that link, if they’re on iOS9+ and have Concepts installed, the drawing will be automatically imported into their gallery.
+When you export a CPT, you can save it to your own cloud drives or use our Web Link service to get a link you can share with yourself or anyone via email, text message, etc. When they open that link, if they’re on iOS9+ and have Concepts installed, the drawing will be automatically imported into their gallery.
 If they don’t have Concepts or are on a different device or older version, they’ll see a page with the drawing thumbnail and instructions on how to download it.

 Notes on PDF: PDFs can be exported in a high-res, flattened (raster) format that maintains style and detail, as well as a simplified vector format with editable stroke paths.
 PDF is available as a separate purchase.